8day/avs-tivtcex/README.md

 		- `ii` -- to mark bob-deinterlaced sections;
 		- `e` -- to mark sections with extrapolated even fields from src/undecimated clip;
 		- `o` -- to mark sections with extrapolated odd fields from src/undecimated clip.
-	- save *frames* that need special processing using any of the specifiers used for ranges, excluding `ii`.  you can add `±N` to specify offset in relation to current frame within clip that will be mapped to specifier;
+	- save *frames* that need special processing using any of the specifiers used for ranges, excluding `ii`.  you can add `Â±N` to specify offset in relation to current frame within clip that will be mapped to specifier;
 	- decimation pattern is not supported and must be inserted manually after TDecimate overrides will be generated;
 	- ranges use classic TIVTC format `N,M`;
 	- tabs/spaces are allowed in any position and in "unlimited" amount;